miphe/mi6.theme/README.md

 ### First things first

 - `config/config.yml`, when you have added all your own details here the site will feel more like your own (careful not to commit any sensitive information publicly).
+For all widgets to work (like the contact form etc.) you need some extra information in the config file.
+There's an example of a working config file [here](/docs/config_example.yml).
 - `content/pages/index.haml`, first page of your site.
 - `docs/*`, here you can find some information about how to use features.